meeprdib/Antiderivative-Outline/Outline.md

 # Exploration / Worldgen

-Antiderivative has a variety of biome mods, the biggest ones being Alex's Caves, Atmospheric, Galosphere, and Regions Unexplored.
-The biome distribution is completely custom, however, a prime example being caves from Alex's Caves spawn frequently in the Overworld and Nether.
-Ore generation has also been reworked, with some ores like Coal or Emerald removed, and the rest of the ores having their distribution shifted around.

-In addition to custom biome and ore generation, it also features a structure mod made specifically for the modpack; Unintegrated Dungeons and Structures, or UDaS for short.
-It's a fork of [IDaS](https://www.curseforge.com/minecraft/mc-mods/idas) with both the dependencies and some of the structures themselves changed to fit the modpack better, as many features from Supplementaries, Quark, and Create don't fit in this pack.
-Extra care has been put into both the placement and distribution of said structures.
+Antiderivative has it's worldgen done from the ground up.
+Biome distribution has been reimplemented from scratch (no Terrablender jank!).
+The generation of structures and ores have been redone, with the structures themselves being a part of an [IDaS](https://www.curseforge.com/minecraft/mc-mods/idas) fork to fit the modpack better.
+Dimensions such as the Aether and Nether have been merged into the Overworld (No Dimension Stack or Immersive Portal shenanigans, they just generate naturally in the Overworld now).
+I'll spare the finer details of the worldgen, as they are best experienced firsthand.

 # Combat / Gear Progression